geudde/attic-chest/pages/13.reference/01.porden/docs.md

 In all her glory Pyros now array 'd.
 540

-Delusive flatterer ! didst thou only come
+Delusive flatterer! didst thou only come
-To dress a lovelier victim for the tomb ?
+To dress a lovelier victim for the tomb?
 Didst thou Abestos' fame and prowess raise,
-To add new glories to his rival's praise ?
+To add new glories to his rival's praise?